paretoman/votekit/tutorial/voteCasters.md

 * voteFractions: a list of fractions for a list of preferences. voteCounts as a fraction of the total number of votes.
 From 0 to 1.
 * All of these are positive real numbers.

-## Tallies
+### Tallies by Candidate

 Ways to combine votes.
+Each is a list indexed by candidate.

 First, we have a loosely defined tally:

 * tallyFractions: A general term that should only be used when we don't need to know what type of vote was being used but instead just want to give each candidate a number between 0 and 1.
 * Uses of tallyFractions
   * tooltip uses tallyFractions and ranking
   * TestVoterGraphic uses tallyFractions
   * A general representation of a vote as a vector.
-* pairwiseTallyFractions have the same lack of context.
-Just a number from 0 to 1, indexed by a pair of candidates.

 Next, we have defined tallies:

-### Tallies by Candidate

-Ways to combine votes.
-Each is a list indexed by candidate.

 * plurality
   * countByCan: The number of plurality votes for a candidate.